 Cultures in Canada

-It would be hard to tell the exact number of cultures in Canada because cultural identities are dynamic, and the concept of "culture" itself is fluid, encompassing language, traditions, religion, and ways of life.
-However, it is possible to investigate them by looking at different historical and demographic influences:
+It is challenging to tell the exact number of cultures in Canada.
+It is because cultural identities are dynamic, and the concept of "culture" itself is fluid, encompassing language, traditions, religion, and ways of life.
+However, it is possible to investigate them by looking at different historical and demographic influences.
+Here are the most prominent cultures of Canada, including Indigenous, European, Middle Eastern, Modern-Day cultures, etc., in brief.

 Canada Indigenous Cultures